JakeWharton/jakewharton.com/README.md

 jakewharton.com
 ===============

-Blog posts, presentations, and other things...
+Blog posts, presentations, podcasts, and other things...

 Development